BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### Cult of  Done Principle - 13 **Done is the engine of more**

+Completion generates momentum.
+Each finished project builds confidence and energy for the next one.
+The habit of finishing things creates a positive cycle of productivity and creativity.
+Done isn't just an end state—it's the fuel that powers future achievements.

+This principle isn’t so much a guide for action or an analysis of the way things are.
+It is much more simply a description of the outcome of following the other 12 principles.
+If you get things done, you’re going to get more things done.

+These principles collectively create a mindset that values action, embraces imperfection, and celebrates the process of creation and completion over endless refinement or theoretical perfection.

+I have found them to be extremely helpful IN guiding my decision-making when trying to get things done.
+They’re also quite motivating. i’m going to carry on thinking about them and finding ways of implementing them until I’ve thoroughly internalised them.

 #### **Did I do Well or Badly?**